Decentralized Adversarial Training over Graphs: Foundations and Approach

 { where

 computes the approximate maximizer for each sample from the mini batch at iteration $n$,} and $\boldsymbol{\phi}_{k,n}$ is the intermediate state obtained by locally performing a stochastic gradient step at each agent.
-The intermediate states $\boldsymbol{\phi}_{\ell,n}$ from the neighbors of agent $k$ are then combined together using the scalars $a_{\ell k}$, which are non-negative and add to one over $\ell \in {\cal N}_k$. {These scalars are then collected into a left stochastic matrix $A$.
+The intermediate states $\boldsymbol{\phi}_{\ell,n}$ from the neighbors of agent $k$ are then combined together using the scalars $a_{\ell k}$, which are non-negative and add to one over the neighborhood of agent $k$, denoted by $\ell \in {\cal N}_k$.
+These scalars are collected into a left stochastic matrix $A$.
 Note that when the optimal perturbation (i.e., the exact maximizer) of (\ref{max_k}), denoted by $\boldsymbol{\delta}^{b,\star}_{k,n}$, is available, it should be used in place of the approximate one in the proposed algorithm.
-A detailed list of closed-form solutions of the maximization problem for some commonly used convex loss functions will be provided later.} We also list the details of adversarial diffusion training in Algorithm \ref{al_ro_1}.
+A detailed list of closed-form solutions of the maximization problem for some commonly used convex loss functions will be provided later.
+We list the details of adversarial diffusion training in Algorithm \ref{al_ro_1}.

-{The second algorithm is built upon the consensus strategy \cite{sayed_2023, sayed2014adaptive}, and we list its adversarial extension in Algorithm \ref{al_ro_2}, which mainly consists of the following three steps,
+The second algorithm is built upon the consensus strategy \cite{sayed_2023, sayed2014adaptive}, and we list its adversarial extension in Algorithm \ref{al_ro_2}, which mainly consists of the following three steps,

 Similar to the diffusion algorithm, the approximated maximizer of \eqref{max_k} is computed with the local model $\boldsymbol{w}_{k,n-1}$ for each sample from the mini batch.
 If the optimal perturbation is available, it should be used in the proposed algorithm directly.
-However, in this case, the existing iterates $\boldsymbol{w}_{\ell,n-1}$ are combined to generate the intermediate value $\boldsymbol{\psi}_{k,n}$, after which (\ref{combine_e_consen}) is applied, which leads to the asymmetry on the right-hand side in (\ref{combine_e_consen}).
-This asymmetry has been shown to shrink the stability range of consensus implementations over its diffusion counterparts in the convex and clean case, namely, diffusion is mean-square stable for a wider range of step-sizes $\mu$ \cite{sayed2014adaptive, sayed_2023}.}
+However, in this case, the existing iterates $\boldsymbol{w}_{\ell,n-1}$ are combined to generate the intermediate value $\boldsymbol{\psi}_{k,n}$, after which (\ref{combine_e_consen}) is applied, which leads to an asymmetry on the right-hand side of (\ref{combine_e_consen}).
+This asymmetry has been shown to shrink the stability range of consensus implementations over its diffusion counterparts in the convex and clean case, namely, diffusion is mean-square stable for a wider range of step-sizes $\mu$ \cite{sayed2014adaptive, sayed_2023}.

 {We next} list the following assumptions for both convex and non-convex cases, which are commonly used in the literature of decentralized multi-agent learning, as well as in works on single-agent adversarial training \cite{sayed_2023, sayed2014adaptation, sinha2017certifying, vlaski2021distributed, vlaski2021distributed2}.